eduellery/eduellery/README.md

 My name is Eduardo Ellery,

 I work as a Tech Lead / Software Architect / Software Engineer.
-I've been an Engineering Manager before and it's something I also enjoy. 😊
+I've been an Engineering Manager before and it's something I also enjoy doing. 😊

 I'm a podcast addict, coffee lover and sports passionate.
 I used to read a lot of comic books, but I don't do it so often anymore.